 Kells House & Gardens Cafe, Kells: A hidden gem (literally).
 Travel down a narrow and winding road further along the Ring of Kerry in Kells (called the sleepy helmet).
 Sitting on the Terrace, makes this find all the more enjoyable.

-Mulcahy’s Bar & Restaurant, Kenmare: They proud themselves as part of the 100 best restaurants in Ireland.
+Mulcahy’s Bar & Restaurant, Kenmare: They pride themselves on being part of the 100 best restaurants in Ireland.
 It is not possible to be dissapointed with the quality, here.
 Best to book in advance.

 Mick & Jimmys, Kenmare: Superb, world-influenced breakfast and lunch options.